YSale/ysale.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Presented our spotlight poster at ICML! :austria: :sparkles:
+We presented our spotlight poster at ICML 2024 in Vienna.

+It was fantastic to present our paper and connect with the machine learning community. :austria: